kmualim/kmualim.github.io/_pages/about.md

 ---
 permalink: /
-title: "An Introduction into a Analytically Driven Biochemist"
-excerpt: "About me"
+title: "Hello/Salut!"
+excerpt: "things to know about me."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+All you need to know about me:

+I'm an aspiring computational neuroscientist, changing the world one taste bud at a time!

+My interests lie in deciphering the connectome and the other intricacies in the world, perhaps one day solving many of the world's societal problems like social injustice.

-I invite you to explore my [projects](https://kmualim.github.io/publications)!
+But until then, I invite you to explore learn about [tastes](https://kmualim.github.io/teaching) & my other [projects](https://kmualim.github.io/publications)!

-Check out my projects and [cv](https://kmualim.github.io/cv).
+Check out my [cv](https://kmualim.github.io/cv), my bio (below) and play some [games](https://kmualim.github.io/publications/2018-04-12-games/).

 # About Me